 Since we do little advertising, satisfied customers are a key source of new business for us.
-We depend heavily on referrals from state and federal government agencies, the financial community, economic developers and from satisfied customers.
+We depend heavily on referrals from state and federal government agencies, the financial community, economic developers, bond attorneys and from satisfied customers.

-Our staff interacts with customers and potential customers on a daily basis and are constantly receiving valuable feedback.
-We listen to what the customers have to say, good and bad, and react by making adjustments and changes where practical.
+Our staff interacts with customers and potential customers on a daily basis and is constantly receiving valuable feedback.
+We listen to what the customers say and react by making adjustments and changes where practical.

-We have always tried to be proactive in our ongoing effort to improve customer relations and feel that overall, those relations are excellent.
+We have always tried to be proactive in our ongoing effort to improve customer relations, and believe those relations are excellent.